iturner72/book-notes/the_4-hour_work-week.md

 ### 7 Interrupting Interruption and the Art of Refusal
 * 95  Learn to be difficult when it counts.
-In school as in life, having a reputation for being assertive will help you recieve preferential treatment without having to beg or fight for it every time.
+In school as in life, having a reputation for being assertive will help you receive preferential treatment without having to beg or fight for it every time.
 * 97 Check e-mail twice per day, once at 10:00 noon or just prior to lunch, and again at 4:00 PM.
 12:00 PM. and 4:00 PM. are times that ensure you will